bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >-
           Aggregating disparate corporate and partner data to power new online experiences is slow and painful.
-Above provides a virtual backend for developers to build workflow, site features and more that actively manages and reconciles data with existing sources.
+Above provides an aggregation and analytics environment to assemble reusable data sets for that can be securely syndicated to teams, agencies and data scientists.
         content_align: left
         actions: []
         actions_align: left